How strong are your hands?

 Why no decimals on the rating?

 We do not feel this level of accuracy is possible in any relevant or repeatable way.
+We only use whole number increments in pounds.

 The good news is that accuracy beyond whole numbers is not necessary.
-Having a rated gripper about every 5 pounds is a realistic jump in strength that you can feel in the hand.
+Having a rated gripper about every 5 pounds is a realistic jump in strength that you can feel in your hand.
 A 5 pound difference will also get you comfortably outside the margin of error to ensure the next gripper is different enough to be useful in your training.

-Email email@example.com with any questions about the rating process.
+Email firstname.lastname@example.org with any questions about the rating process.
+We love discussing our obsession with grippers.